 - Students are expected to follow the Student Code of Conduct. - All course materials, including notes and outlines, handouts, videos, practice exercises, assessments, and similar materials, are protected by copyright.
-Students may take notes and make copies of course materials for their own educational purposes only. - Students may not reproduce (or allow others to reproduce), post or distribute any course materials publicly and/or for commercial purposes without written consent. - Recordings (audio or video) are not permitted without explicit, written permission.
-Permitted recordings may not be distributed or shared.
+Students may take notes and make copies of course materials for their own educational purposes only. - Students may not reproduce (or allow others to reproduce), post or distribute any course materials publicly and/or for commercial purposes without written consent. - Photography and recordings (audio or video) are not permitted without explicit, written permission.
+Permitted photographs or recordings may not be distributed or shared.